Anna Kauer

 ResearchResearch interests

-I became interested in creativity as the result of first-hand involvement in the creative process during a career in the creative industries which included book publishing and television, I studied for my MSc in Psychology (Conversion) at Surrey where my dissertation focused on the relationship between divergent thinking and creativity as a function of creative achievement.
-I graduated with a Distinction and am now working on a PhD funded by a departmental studentship, exploring how attention relates to creativity in children as well as adults.
-I use behavioural methods including eye tracking and am also interested in the relationships between creativity and mind wandering, sleep, and sensory processing sensitivity.
+I became interested in creativity as the result of first-hand involvement in the creative process during a career in the creative industries which included book publishing, film and television.
+I studied for my MSc in Psychology (Conversion) at Surrey where my dissertation focused on the relationship between divergent thinking and creativity as a function of creative achievement.
+I graduated with a Distinction and am now working on a PhD funded by a departmental studentship, exploring the attention mechanisms underlying real-world creative achievement.
+I use behavioural methods including eye tracking and you'll typically find me in a lab running in-person experiments.
+I am also interested in the relationships between creativity and mind wandering/daydreaming, sleep, neurodiversity and sensory processing sensitivity.

 I am a member of the Cognitive, Brain and Behaviour and Developmental Research Groups at Surrey.